Programming and Events

 John Hamilton Fulton Lecture in the Liberal Arts was established at Middlebury College in 1966.
 The late Alexander Hamilton Fulton, an emeritus member of the Middlebury College board of trustees, donated the gift that established the lectureship, which is named in honor of his father.

-Previous Fulton lecturers have included Beverly Sills, James A. Baker III, William H. Rehnquist, Wynton Marsalis, Elie Wiesel, John G. Roberts Jr., and Lani Guinier.
+Previous Fulton lecturers have included Beverly Sills, James A. Baker III, William H. Rehnquist, Wynton Marsalis, Elie Wiesel, John G. Roberts Jr., Lani Guinier, and Angelique Kidjo.

 Middlebury-Monterey Lecture Series allows for Middlebury College and the Monterey Institute for International Studies to promote shared expertise and education through the exchange of faculty speakers as the two institutions deepen their integration.